TUDelft-books/CSBB-textbook/book/Quarter2/Week2_10.md

 Scheduled components this week are:

-Presentation Practice with peers and peer feedback
+- Presentation practice with peers and peer feedback

-Oral exam
+- Oral Exam - <a href=#sample-oral-exam-questions> Sample Questions </a>

-Final presentations
+- Final Presentations

-Final reflection of the whole minor
+- Final reflection of the whole minor

-# Group activity of the week
+## Group Activity of the Week
 This week will be mostly focused on final presentations and feedback.

-# Sample exam questions
+## Sample Oral Exam Questions

 -   What are you proud of in collaborating with team mates?